Hamburg, Pennsylvania: History

 In 1779, Martin Kaercher Jr. received 250 acre of land from his father and divided it into building lots, naming the area "Kaercher Stadt".
 Hamburg was officially founded in 1787, generally thought to have been named after the "German Hamburg" due to the largely German population of the region.
-However, Martin Kaerscher Jr.'s father Johann Martin Kaerscher Sr. (1718-1787) emigrated in 1738 from Langenselbold in Hessia which is far from the northern seaport of Hamburg, so it is likely that "Hamburg" is a corruption of Bad Homburg due to the Blue Mountains' very similar appearance to the Taunus mountain range.
+However, Martin Kaerscher Jr.'s father Johann Martin Kaerscher Sr. (1718–1787) emigrated in 1738 from Langenselbold in Hessia (then under Isenburg) which is far from the northern seaport of Hamburg, so it is likely that "Hamburg" is a corruption of Bad Homburg due to the Blue Mountains' very similar appearance to the Taunus mountain range.

-On July 1, 1798 Hamburg became the second town with postal designation in Berks County, preceded only by Reading.
+On July 1, 1798, Hamburg became the second town with postal designation in Berks County, preceded only by Reading.

 The Centre Turnpike was created in 1812, running between the Reading and Pottsville.
 Hamburg began to grow rapidly due to the close proximity of a major roadway.
 Eight years later, the Schuylkill Canal was completed, followed quickly by railroad lines.
 Both of these advances in infrastructure had stops in Hamburg and helped spur population growth.

 In 1837, Hamburg was officially organized as a borough.

 The Hamburg Historic District, Hamburg Armory, and Hamburg Public Library are listed on the National Register of Historic Places.